wp-plugins/geshi-source-colorer/readme.txt

 <li>%p is the subsitution for the parameters, like a key-value pair.
 This placeholder represents the parameter string eg: key1="value" key2="value"</li>
 <li>%s is a placeholder for any kind of spaces.
 You need this placeholder to create a space between the name of the tag and the parameter list.
 This placeholder represent one or more than one space</li>
 </ul>
-All meta characters are masked, so you can add a own tag strucutre.
+All meta characters are masked, so you can add a own tag structure.
 Take a look to the plugin's setting page, the defalut values are used within this documentation.
 Add to your post or page a tag
 <pre>[cc lang="source language"]your source code[/cc]</pre> or the call <pre>[cci lang="source language"]your source code[/cci]</pre>
 You can change in the global plugin option this tags / options, so you don't need a change to your articles, if you update from another plugin.
 The layout of the code is stored in the plugin options
 (default values), this values can be overwritten by each code tag.